timescale/docs/timescaledb/quick-start/ruby.md

        rails new my_app -d=postgresql
     ```

-    Rails creats and bundles your application, and installs all
+    Rails creates and bundles your application, and installs all
     required Gems in the process.

 1. Update `port` in the `database.yml` located in the `my_app/config`